 Once the court has made appropriate adjustments up or down depending on aggravating and mitigating features, the court will then give credit for any guilty plea, at a level in-line with the timing of that plea.

 If the sentence at that point is above the custody threshold the court must ask whether a prison sentence is necessary in all the circumstances of the case.
-Even if a case is serious enough for a prison sentence, a prison sentence given, perhaps because of certain mitigating features or because the offender has shown a commitment and readiness to undergo rehabilitation and therapy.
+Even if a case is serious enough for a prison sentence, a prison sentence need not be given, perhaps because of certain mitigating features or because the offender has shown a commitment and readiness to undergo rehabilitation and therapy.
 A robust community sentence may be a proper alternative to a prison sentence in such a case.

 If the offence is so serious that only a custodial sentence can be justified then if that sentence is two years or less the court must ask whether the sentence can be suspended.
 The court may suspend a sentence of imprisonment if the circumstances of the offence or the offender make it appropriate to do so.
 A prison sentence may, for example, be suspended because whilst the offence is so serious the prospects of effective rehabilitation in the community are real and genuine.
 A person may have work or family commitments that would mean another person would be adversely affected by such a sentence.
 Each case very much turns on its own facts.
 If a court suspends a sentence of imprisonment then it can impose any requirement that it might have done under a community order, or impose no requirements other than not to commit a further offence.